dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Arduino-Tracker.md

 snowplow.initUrl("my-company.c.snplow.com");
 ```

 This completes the initialization of your `SnowPlowTracker`.
-It must be added in as part of your `setup()` function.

 [Back to top](#top)